 Tomato Salad with Basil Cream Dressing ~ Lottie and Doof

-Tomatoes, Hearts of Palm, Olives, and Feta with Basil Vinaigrette ~ Kalyn’s Kitchen
+Tomato Salad with Hearts of Palm, Olives, and Feta ~ Kalyn’s Kitchen

 Tomato, Basil, Avocado, Mozzarella Salad ~ Julia’s Album